ryantig/GUSLI/README.md

 > Carefully read the below known issues

 #### Large known issues ⚠️
-1. **Proper client server disconenct-reconnect while io is in air**.
+1. **Proper client server disconnect-reconnect while io is in air**.
 Examples:
     - Unmap/Remap mem buffers destroys io buffers!
 Think how to solve it
-    - Client disconnect while Server backend returning completions - dont free io and executor
+    - Client disconnect while Server backend returning completions - don't free io and executor
     - Properly handling ghost remaining ios after cancel or disconnect
-    - This harms server upradability.
+    - This harms server upgradability.
 Server restarting while IO is in air will not resubmit the ios automatically.
 2. **Proper Design for IO canceling**.
     - For now IO canceling is implemented as cancel and blocking wait for all after effects of io to finish.
 This can lead to unbounded wait.
 We need to better understand how users will use the cancel and design appropriately
-    - Possible change: Dont block on canceled io but block on stop_all_ios() or unregister memory which those ios use.
+    - Possible change: Don't block on canceled io but block on stop_all_ios() or unregister memory which those ios use.
 3. **Proper Design for IO done()**.
-I introduced this destructor to force the user to actually think how they use the io api concurently as io may have multithreaded access (completion callback, polling thread, io cancel thread, io destructor call).
+I introduced this destructor to force the user to actually think how they use the io api concurrently as io may have multithreaded access (completion callback, polling thread, io cancel thread, io destructor call).
 Explicit call to done() requires the user to understand when his io is terminated.
 But this is not mandatory and can be taken care internally in the io implementation via atomic refcount + block the ~destructor().
-This however has its own costs, races and requires a carefull planning
+This however has its own costs, races and requires a careful planning
 4. **Dynamic addition of servers** not supported.
 When starting Gusli library a full configuration of servers is given.
 Only subset of servers can be actually connected, but a new server which is not in the config, cannot be accessed by the client.
-5. **Timouts not support yet**.
+5. **Timeouts not support yet**.
-    - User can monitor the IO and call cancel, but this does not guarantee io finish, much like stuck io to a local nvme disk.
+    - User can monitor the IO and call cancel, but this does not guarantee io finish, much like stuck io to a local disk.
     - Control path operations (open/close bdev, etc) have no timeout and cannot be canceled.
 They are typically fast.

-### Version release vhecklist
+### Version release checklist
 1. Run Correctness tests (pass the following tests): `./unitest/run ci`;
 2. Verify io performance did not suffer > 1.5[Miops].
 Typically 2[M]+ for single core server/client
 3. Verify no breaking changes introduces in external library API's